simplenetes-io/podc/PODSPEC.md

 However is running `podman inspect` or similar you will need to add the suffix.

 Volume names can be configured so they are shared per host, per pod or even per pod and version (this is managed using naming suffixes).
+Volumes which are `configs` are allowed to begin with underscore, which will stop them from being propagated to Simplenetes clusters.

 ## Configs
 A config directory in a pod is something which the pod can mount to a container.
 When files in a config are modified the containers mounting those configs will get signalled (if a signal is defined) or restarted (depending on restart policy).
 This is a neat way of updating configs for a running pod without taking it down.
-An example is the Ingress pod running `haproxy` which gets automatically signalled to reload the `haproxy.conf` when the file gets updated.
+An example is the Ingress pod running `haproxy` which gets automatically signalled to reload the `haproxy.conf` when the file inside the config dir gets updated.

 ### Configs and Simplenetes cluster projects
 The config dirs in a pod repo can be `imported` into the cluster project and from there they are available to the pod after it is compiled.
 Underscore prefixed dirs are copied to the cluster project but are then not copied to pod releases nor synced to hosts in cluster.
-Such underscores configs are used as templates for the cluster projects, such as the `ingress pod's` templates `(_tpl/)` for haproxy configuration snippets.
+Such underscores configs are used as templates for the cluster projects, such as the `ingress pod's` templates `(_tpl/)` for haproxy configuration snippets, and also for when running pods as standalone and deliberately not wanting particulars configs to be propagated to the cluster hosts.
-Note that only directories in the pod config directory are after import copied to pod releases, any files in the root config directory will never be part of a release.
+Note that only directories in the pod config directory are after import copied to pod releases, any files in the root config directory will never be part of a release (the directory is the config)
-This procedure does not apply to standalone pods.
+This `import` procedure does not apply to standalone pods.

 ## Ramdisks
 If a pod is leveraging ramdisks (for sensitive data) those must be created by root before creating the pod.